minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-Given the importance of determining causal relationships for money in politics, several researchers have tried to identify such a relationship between voting and contributions and have not found effects, such as #cite(<bronars-lott-1997>, form: "prose"), who analysed how the voting behavior of politicians changed when they did not stand for re-election.
-Ideally, politicians should represent their ideology, even without facing the threat of re-election, yet if their vote is 'bought' then their contributions and voting behavior change, since the cost of shirking decreases @bronars-lott-1997[p.319].
-Ansolabehere et al. analysed 40 empirical papers and concluded in a seminal paper that there is limited evidence indicating interest group contributions have an impact on roll-call votes
+Given the importance of determining causal relationships for money in politics, several researchers have tried to identify such a relationship between voting and contributions and have not found effects, such as #cite(<bronars-lott-1997>, form: "prose"), who analyzed how the voting behavior of politicians changed when they did not stand for re-election.
+Ideally, politicians should represent their ideology, even without facing the threat of re-election, yet if their vote is 'bought' then their contributions and voting behavior change, since the cost of shirking decreases @bronars-lott-1997[p.319]. #cite(<Ansolabehere>, form: "prose") analyzed 40 empirical papers and concluded in a seminal paper that there is limited evidence indicating interest group contributions have an impact on roll-call votes @griers.
-@Ansolabehere @griers.

 Others, however, have found that contributions do change voting behavior:
-Stratmann analysed the timing of contributions, and instead of analysing how the contributions of the previous cycle relates to the voting behavior of politicians, Stratmann took the contributions from current election cycles, since short term contributions are more relevant for voting behavior, according
+Stratmann analyzed the timing of contributions, and instead of analysing how the contributions of the previous cycle relates to the voting behavior of politicians, Stratmann took the contributions from current election cycles, since short term contributions are more relevant for voting behavior, according